luathingy/luathingy/README.md

-# Hi there, I'm Maxim - aka Lua Thingy👋
+# Hi there, I'm Maksym - aka Lua Thingy👋

 ## I'm a 14y.o boy from Ukraine 💛💙